Students learn to invent the future with hands-on STEAM experimentation

 Each class is encouraged to have an in-class competition to determine which teams’ wheels and gears performed the best.

 For the competition, each class will submit their best performing wheels and gears to Invent2Make.
-Invent2Make will run Rovers with the submitted wheels and gears at the Invent2Make Makerspace in Youngstown, Ohio and stream this Competition live.
-Teams will be assigned time slots for their Challenge events.
+A class is permitted to submit a primary and an alternate submission (with each submission sometimes being called a “team”).
+Invent2Make will run Rovers with the submitted wheels and gears at the Invent2Make Makerspace in Youngstown, Ohio and stream this competition live.
+Teams will be assigned time slots for their challenge events.
 A video will also be available to watch after the day of the event.

 Click Here To Read Frequently Asked Questions